DinoChiesa/Apigee-Java-WsSec-Username-Token/README.md

 This material is Copyright 2018-2023, Google LLC. and is licensed under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file.

-This code is open source but you don't need to compile it in order to use it.
+This code is open source.
+You don't need to compile it in order to use it.

 ## Building